tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/cubing.md

 # Cubing

 > *"Life is much like a Rubik's Cube.
 Among its more than **4.3 × 10<sup>19</sup>** possible configurations are moments of chaos.
-Sometimes, turning too fast is all it takes for everything to fall apart.
-Yet with every turn, every mistake, and every recovery, we gradually discover a solution to the solved state.
-In retrospect, that path is never optimal, but **unique**."*
+Sometimes, the faster we twist, the more scrambled it becomes.
+Yet with every turn, every mistake, and every recovery, we gradually trace a path that is never optimal, but always **unique**."*
 > <div align="right">— Tianhao Wu</div>
-> ---

 ## Table of Contents
+---
 - [Why I Cube](##why-i-cube)
 - [Getting Started](#getting-started)
 - [Dive Deeper](#dive-deeper)